rshom/academic-writing-kit/writing-process.md

   * All figures should be referenced.
   * I prefer to reference figures as parenthesis
-      * "The proposed design (@fig:solution) was made..."
+      * "The proposed design (@Fig:solution) was made..."
   * Others pefer (sometimes mandate) to reference in the sentence
-      * "The proposed design, shown in @fig:solution, was made..."
+      * "The proposed design, shown in @Fig:solution, was made..."
   * Generally use whichever produces a cleaner less wordy sentence

   * TODO: look this up in IEEE style guide